charliecm/sketch-page-export/README.md

-# Export Pages as PNG
+# Export Pages

-A simple plugin for exporting page(s) into PNG with specified paddings and background color.
+A simple plugin for exporting page(s) as specified format with options for scale, background color and padding.
 Useful for presenting flows with annotations outside artboards.

 ## Commands

-- Export Current Page as PNG
+- Export Current Page
-- Export All Pages as PNG
+- Export All Pages

 This project is based on [exevil/Export-Pages-as-PNG](https://github.com/exevil/Export-Pages-as-PNG).